babelouest/ulfius/README.md

  * map_cookie:         array of cookies sent
  * string_body:        a char * containing the raw body response
  * json_body:          a json_t * object containing the json response
- * binary_body:        a void * containing a binary content
+ * binary_body:        a void * containing a raw binary content
  * binary_body_length: the length of the binary_body
  *
  */